OdooDataFlow/odoo-data-flow/docs/core_concepts.md

     style D fill:#FFF9C4
 ```

 2. **Load Phase**: This phase focuses purely on data import.
-A generated shell script takes the clean CSV files and uses the efficient `odoo-data-flow import` command to load them into Odoo.
+The generated shell script or the direct `odoo-data-flow import` command takes the clean CSV files and loads them into Odoo.

 ```{mermaid}
 ---